sarvan90/ag-grid-angular-example/webpack/README.md

-ag-Grid-ng2-examples - webpack
+ag-grid-angular-examples - webpack
 ==============================

-Example of using ag-Grid with Angular2 and TypeScript
+Example of using ag-Grid with Angular, Webpack and TypeScript

 Building
 ========